AddisonRogers/DotFed/README.md

 Worker: Currently it is being written in Go as it has good support with RabbitMQ, JSON and Postgres while being fast but I plan on switching to Zig by making my own implementations in all of these pain points.

-Mobile: Flutter + a Zig worker mapped through FFI.
+Mobile: Expo + Zig WASM

 API: A C# Minimal API because of the speed and ease of use.